-The Triple Bottom Line (TBL) is a framework with three parts: social, environmental and financial.
+The triple bottom line (TBL) is a framework with three parts: social, environmental, and financial.

-Also known as the “Three Ps: People, Planet and Profit,” or the “Three Pillars of Sustainability,” the Triple Bottom Line is a phrase coined by John Elkington and used in his 1997 book: “Cannibals With Forks: The Triple Bottom Line of 21st Century Business”.
-The Triple Bottom Line measures a company’s economic value, social responsibility and environmental responsibility.
-He argues that three bottom lines should be measured equally, instead of considering finances solely.
+Also known as the three P’s (people, planet, and profit) or the three pillars of sustainability, the TBL is a phrase coined by John Elkington and used in his 1997 book, Cannibals with Forks: The Triple Bottom Line of 21st Century Business.
+The TBL measures a company’s economic value, social responsibility, and environmental responsibility.
+He argues that the three bottom lines should be measured equally, instead of solely considering the economic value.